What sets Waldorf apart?

 Additionally, research suggests that limiting screens supports healthier cognitive, emotional, and sensory development.
 Instead of passive consumption of digital content, Waldorf students engage in storytelling, artistic expression, and real-world exploration, fostering a strong foundation for critical thinking and lifelong learning.

-Our students learn to think like a scientist, a historian, a philosopher, an artist: engaging them in the thinking process and giving them the experiences to learn to become independent thinkers, students engage with math, language arts, science, humanities, the arts, world languages, and physical education.
+Our students learn to think like a scientist, a historian, a philosopher, an artist: engaging in the thinking process and experiences to become independent thinkers, students engage with math, language arts, science, humanities, the arts, world languages, and physical education.
 Through these immersive learning opportunities, Waldorf students develop their intellectual, emotional, physical, and spiritual capacities, empowering them to confidently follow their paths and contribute meaningfully to the world.

 Learn more at one of our Tours and Open Houses, or send an inquiry today >